TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 Furthermore, the order of the `alt`, `src`, and optional `style` tag must be as in the example.
 This is the order created by the Markdown converter.

-Inlining can theoretically lead to an XML file that exceeds the 20 MB file size limit.
+Inlining can theoretically lead to an XML file that exceeds the 50 MB file size limit.
-In this case, you should reduce the file size of the images.
+In this case, you should split up your yaml file to instances smaller than 50MB or reduce the file size of the images.
 The images are encoded in base64, so the encoded size is larger than the actual file size.